Part II · The Personal Scale · What am I? How should I live?

 For agents (D7) capable of choosing between Lucidity (D5) and Obscuration (D6), choosing Lucidity is the direction of their own existential fulfillment.

-Note: This is not an external command (“you should be lucid”) but an internal description (“lucidity is your self-realization as an agent”).
-The “direction of fulfillment” in E3 is phenomenological: it describes a tendency perceived from within the agent’s own experience, not an externally imposed teleology.
-Just as a tree grows toward light without an external designer decreeing “upward is good,” an agent’s orientation toward lucidity is an intrinsic feature of its existential structure.
-If you do not recognize this intrinsic orientation, you may reject E3.
-This does not destroy the entire ethical system (see the rejection analysis at the end of VI.3), but it weakens the arguments for EP1 and EP5.
+Note: This is an internal description.
+The “direction of fulfillment” in E3 is phenomenological: it names a tendency perceived from within the agent’s own experience.
+As a tree grows toward light without decree, an agent’s orientation toward lucidity belongs to its existential structure.
+Rejecting this orientation does not destroy the whole ethics, but it weakens EP1 and EP5.

-The logical flow from postulates through bridge axioms to ethical propositions is summarized in .
+The logical flow from postulates through bridge axioms to ethical propositions is summarized in Figure 22.

 VI.2 · The Four Faiths